daphnediane/schedule-to-html/README.md

 ```

 The options before the first -- are common state, then each group of options split by '--' are processed
 separately.
-Note there is a bug where --show/hide-paneltype and --show/hide-room propagate to the
-subsequent option sets.
-See dump_flyers for an example of this being used to generate a bunch of
+See dump_flyers for an example of this being used to generate a bunch of versions of files
-versions of files with a single run.
+with a single run.

 The devcontainer should have all the dependencies needed, but there is also a cpanfile if you want to
 just install the dependencies using carton, carmel, or cpanm.